Geno (Super Mario RPG): Critical reception

 Since appearing in Super Mario RPG, Geno has received largely positive reception from critics, with Ozzie Mejia of Shacknews describing Geno as being the game's standout character.
 Furthermore, Mejia mentioned how Geno manages to flesh out the story and grants the player higher stakes, mentioning that Geno's departure is "one of the game's most emotional moments".
 TheGamers Gary Kay ranked Geno as the best character in the game, stating that he is a fun character to play and that the lore he brings is "a treat" every time he appears.
 VentureBeats Mike Minotti believed that Geno's presence gave the wider Mario franchise a character that "it often lacks", adding that he was taken seriously and was "noble and heroic in a sincere way".
 Minotti stated that he hoped for the return of the character to the franchise and for the character to appear in the Super Smash Bros. series.
 4Gamer.nets Okdos Kumada felt that the character was both cool and had a shroud of mystery around him, adding that the way the character wrote could make the player "feel the weight of the words" spoken by the character.
 Yui, another writer for 4Gamer.net, became excited upon seeing Geno in the announcement trailer of the Super Mario RPG remake, describing Geno as a hero and a character that "captured the hearts" of those who played the original version.
-Conversly, Pete Davison of MoeGamer found Geno to be an uninteresting and unmemorable character, believing that he doesn't get many memorable moments or dialogue and is just a means of explaining the plot of the game; with Davison stating he expected more from Geno.
+Conversely, Pete Davison of MoeGamer found Geno to be an uninteresting and unmemorable character, believing that he does not get many memorable moments or dialogue and is just a means of explaining the plot of the game; with Davison stating he expected more from Geno.
 However, Davison gave praise to Geno's combat style, citing his various projectiles as cool.